Mark-Assessment/N-Parsley-parsley-paw-parlour-m1-2/README.md

         1. When entering the site, the user is greeted with a large navigation bar along the top with links to other pages.
 Each individual page is appropriately named and allows the user to easily find specific information such as prices and terms & conditions.
         2. The common navbar links are the same on each page and remain at the top when scrolled to ensure the user never feels trapped within the site.
         3. The navbar also changes from transparent to have a solid background dynamically when the page is scrolled in order to appear more visible over the other elements.

+-   #### Returning Visitor Goals

+    1. As A Returning Visitor - I want to be able to find out how to book a visit at the establishment.

+        1. On both the home page and the 'prices' page, a "Book Now" button is available which upon clicking, displays a modal form in which the user can input information to book their stay.
+        2. Along the navbar is a dropdown menu called 'Booking', which clearly indicates the sections with relevant information to booking, such as a price list, FAQ's and Terms & Conditions - This is so the user can be fully aware of the booking process and the rules behind it.
+    ###
+    2. As A Returning Visitor - I want to be able to find the price/daily rate for pet lodging.

+        1. Along the navbar, in the 'Booking' dropdown menu is a specific page for prices.
+This individual page ensures that all the pricing information is in one central location, and the user can easily find the information required.
+        2. The prices page contains a simple table with all the basic prices and what they entail.
+        3. Another sub-table is also present further down the page listing individual prices for additional services the user can purchase.
+    ###

+    3. As A Returning Visitor - I want to be able to contact the business or visit to gain more information that I may require.

+        1. Another individual page is available on the navigation bar called 'Contact Us' - This clearly links to a separate page containing information regarding the business location and contact information.
+        2. The relevant contact information is also located within the footer of each page so that it is always readily available for the user.